Section 4508.06 | Refusal to issue, suspension or revocation of license.

 (1) There exists a clear and present danger to the health, safety, or welfare of students should the school be permitted to continue operation.

 (2) At the time the contract for training was signed, there was no intention to provide training, or no ability to provide training to students.

 (3) Any school official knowingly allowed inappropriate contact, as defined in division (B)(2) of this section, between instructors and students.

-(D) Immediately following a decision to impose a suspension without a prior hearing under division (B) or (C) of this section, the director, in accordance with section 119.07 of the Revised Code, shall issue a written order of suspension, cause it to be delivered to the license holder, and notify the license holder of the opportunity for a hearing.
+(D) Immediately following a decision to impose a suspension without a prior hearing under division (B) or (C) of this section, the director, in accordance with sections 119.05 and 119.07 of the Revised Code, shall issue a written order of suspension, cause it to be served on the license holder, and notify the license holder of the opportunity for a hearing.
 If timely requested by the license holder, a hearing shall be conducted in accordance with Chapter 119. of the Revised Code.

 (E) The director shall deposit all fines collected under division (A) of this section into the state treasury to the credit of the public safety - highway purposes fund created by section 4501.06 of the Revised Code.

 (F) Whoever fails to return a license that has been suspended or revoked under division (A), (B), or (C) of this section is guilty of failing to return a suspended or revoked license, a minor misdemeanor or, on a second or subsequent offense within two years after the first offense, a misdemeanor of the fourth degree.